Mike Hollis (00:00:00):

 That.
 Yeah.
-That, that is a position that’s overlooked in that regard, by the armchair quarterbacks of the world, the guys that think that just anybody can do it. uh, and, and, and to be honest, I believe in my opinion that, that a lot of the guys that are playing in the NFL right now, you know, there’s, there’s guys out there have really good form.
-They’re really smooth and they’re good at what they’re doing. but the majority of the athletes in the NFL right now is kickers, are extremely good athletes.
-I was never going to be an extremely good athlete, you know, I worked hard, but I just didn’t, I wasn’t given that, that incredible gene, like a lot of those guys were given.
-And, and not only that they’re, they’re bigger, faster, stronger than I ever was or ever will be.
+That is a position that’s overlooked in that regard, by the armchair quarterbacks of the world, the guys that think that just anybody can do it. uh, and, and, and to be honest, I believe in my opinion that, that a lot of the guys that are playing in the NFL right now, you know, there’s, there are guys out there have really good form.
+They’re really smooth and they’re good at what they’re doing. but the majority of the athletes in the NFL right now are kickers and are extremely good athletes.
+I was never going to be an extremely good athlete, you know, I worked hard, but I just didn’t, I wasn’t given that, that incredible gene, like a lot of those guys, were given.
+And, and not only that they’re, but they’re also bigger, faster, stronger than I ever was or ever will be.

 Mike Hollis (00:06:22):

 so I had to rely a lot on my technique.
 And, and again, there’s a lot to do with you think of golf, you know, think out tedious golf can be sometimes, and it’s, it’s kinda the same way with kicking.
 And, and, the thing that I learned as, as a, as a kicker in the NFL is I really was able to focus on my form and technique more so than actually making the kick, which kind of sounds kind of strange people ask me like that, how would you deal with a mentally?
 I was, it was really hard and Elliot, yeah, it was, it was challenging.
 It’s, it’s mentally, physically, and mentally difficult. because you’re kicking you’re, you’re playing a sport at the highest level in the world, in a position that, uh, you got one chance to make the kick.